 That’s right, you can play a full game of solitaire, right inside Google.
 You don’t need to click any links or download any apps.
 It is one of Google’s many Easter eggs, hiding there till you stumble upon it.

 The cool part about this version of Solitaire is that it works fantastically on smartphones too.
-So you can fire it up on your phone with a simple Google search, and not need to install anything.
+So you can fire it up on your phone with a simple Google search, and without installing anything.

 How to play: Search Tic-Tac-Toe in Google.

 You can play as the cross or the circle, but know that the cross gets the first turn.
-Google has different skill settings for the game, so you can start easy and advance to the “impossible” level.
+Even if you’re alone, you can challenge yourself against Google’s AI.
+There are different skill settings for the game, so you can start easy and advance to the “impossible” level.

 How to play: Search Pac-Man in Google.

 Google has taken the classic Pac-Man game but reinvented the maze with the Google letters.
 And in the process, it’s made Pac-Man more challenging than ever before.

 Like always, the aim is to move your yellow Wakka-Wakka man around, eating all the dots.
 Avoid the four ghosts who are out to kill you.
 Eating a large dot turns the ghosts blue for a short time, at which point you can eat the ghosts too.